King's Digital Lab

 With high expertise in Research Software Engineering (RSE) designed for the higher education and GLAM sectors, KDL team implements the systems, infrastructure, tools, and processes needed to produce high quality digital scholarly outputs.
 It develops research solutions iteratively, using a range of tools and processes that can handle the most common challenges of digital research in the humanities and social sciences.
 KDL work ranges from the development of historical databases and digital archives, digital scholarly editions, map-based tools, data and text analysis, visualization, and eBooks.

-KDL has 13 full-time staff, ranging from analysts to software engineers, a systems manager, project manager, and director.
+KDL has 18 permanent and contract staff, ranging from analysts to developers, designers, systems managers, project manager, and director.

 KDL and DDH Legacy projects: exposing data for research and teaching